Odion Ighalo

-Odion Jude Ighalo (born 16 June 1989) is a Nigerian professional footballer who plays as a striker for Saudi Professional League club Al Hilal and the Nigeria national team.
+Odion Jude Ighalo (born 16 June 1989) is a Nigerian professional footballer who plays as a forward.

 After starting his career at Nigerian clubs Prime and Julius Berger, Ighalo moved to Norwegian club Lyn in 2007.
 A year later, he was signed by Italian club Udinese, spending most of his tenure on two separate loan spells with Spanish club Granada.
 In 2014, he signed for Championship club Watford and was integral in the club's promotion to the Premier League in the 2014–15 season.
 In January 2017, Ighalo joined Chinese Super League club Changchun Yatai for a reported £20 million, before moving onto Shanghai Shenhua.
 In January 2020, Ighalo returned to the Premier League, joining Manchester United on loan, initially until the end of the 2019–20 season; the loan was then extended until January 2021.

 Ighalo made his debut for the Nigeria national team in March 2015 against Uganda.
 He represented the nation at the 2018 World Cup and was the highest goalscorer in the 2019 Africa Cup of Nations qualification campaign.
-He eventually led Nigeria to a third place finish at the 2019 Africa Cup of Nations, where he finished in the competition's Team of the Tournament and was crowned top scorer.
+He eventually led Nigeria to a third-place finish at the 2019 Africa Cup of Nations, where he finished in the competition's Team of the Tournament and was crowned top scorer.

 Club career

 Early career

-Born in Lagos and raised in Edo, Ighalo played in his country with Prime and Julius Berger, where he was discovered by FIFA agent Marcelo Houseman who recommended him to Atta Aneke, being subsequently taken on trial by Norway's Lyn.
+Born in Edo and raised in Lagos, Ighalo played in his country with Prime and Julius Berger, where he was discovered by FIFA agent Marcelo Houseman who recommended him to Atta Aneke, being subsequently taken on trial by Norway's Lyn.

 He made his Tippeligaen debut on 16 September 2007 at the age of just 18, scoring in a 2–0 home win against Viking.
 He scored six goals in 13 matches in his second year to help his team to the seventh position, and subsequently arose interest from other clubs in the country, with Brann reporting Lyn to the Norwegian Football Federation for unfairness in the negotiation process.

 Udinese and Granada

 On 30 July 2008, Ighalo signed for Udinese in Italy, moving alongside teammate Jo Inge Berget and agreeing to a five-year contract.
 He appeared rarely in Serie A in his debut season, scoring against Cagliari in a 6–2 home routing.
 Four of his five league appearances came as a late substitute.

-Ighalo was loaned to Granada in summer 2009, as part of the partnership agreement between Udinese and the Spaniards.
+Ighalo was loaned to Granada in the summer of 2009, as part of the partnership agreement between Udinese and the Spaniards.
 He scored 17 times in his first year (playoffs included) and five in the second, as both seasons ended in promotion; this was interspersed with a brief loan stint back in Italy, with Cesena.

 Ighalo continued playing with Granada in the following years, still owned by the Udine club.
 He played his first La Liga match on 27 August 2011, starting and playing the full 90 minutes in a 0–1 home loss to Real Betis.